digital-asset/daml/ci/README.md

 in rare cases where the various platform jobs don't start at the same time and the changes on main in-between change the produced DAR file.

+### When a build doesn't start

+There are two situations where a build will not start for a PR:

+- The PR does not match our security rule "has been opened by an account with write access".
+This covers bot-opened PRs (bots can create branches directly on the repo but don't count as having write access, because reasons) as well as any PR "from a fork", regardless of who opens it (i.e. if you have write access but choose to make a fork instead of pushing your branch directly to the repo, CI won't start).
+- Sometimes either GitHub or Azure Pipelines has a temporary network issue.
+  Builds are triggered by GitHub sending events to Azure Pipelines (PR opened, new commit pushed, etc.); there is no polling.
+So if there's any issue with that one notification, the build has been "missed" and won't be started.

+Remediation depends on the situation.
+In most cases, if you have write access to the repo you can trigger a PR build by adding a comment that reads `/azp run` on the PR.
+The comment has to be just thoss 8 characters.

+Alternatively, in the second case, operations like pushing a new commit or closing and reopening the PR can trigger a new notification.

 ### Restarting a failed build

 Azure Pipelines should trigger a build on every pull request (but not every